 Wine is usually gluten-free, but that only means that its’ gluten content is below the FDA approved the amount.
 This limit is less than 20 parts per million, which is quite low, so many people with gluten intolerance can still tolerate it.

 Unfortunately, though, those with gluten sensitivity or celiac disease can be sensitive to this chemical.
 So we will examine which wines are most suited for people with this particular dietary preference, or for people who just want to be totally gluten free.
 Look for wines made without using gluten during the fining process or by aging it in oak barrels sealed with wheat paste, which may add a tiny amount of gluten.
+Some use stainless steel tanks instead of barrels.
+While this eliminates the risk of gluten contamination, it introduces the chance of heavy metal leaching since wine is an acidic liquid (pH 3.0 – 3.6).
+Furthermore, the wine remains in contact with the stainless steel for a very long time, giving ample opportunity for nickel contamination to occur.

 But gluten isn’t the end of the story.
 Egg whites can be used to clarify red wines while casein (a dairy allergen) is used to clarify whites.
 Chitosan (covers shellfish and cockroaches) can be used as a finishing agent in white wines.